knative/docs/serving/samples/helloworld-rust/README.md

     pretty_env_logger = "0.2.3"
     ```

-1. In an `src` folder, Create a new file named `main.rs` and paste the following code.
-This code creates a basic web server which listens on port 8080:
+1. Create a `src` folder, then create a new file named `main.rs` in that folder
+   and paste the following code.
+This code creates a basic web server which
+   listens on port 8080:

     ```rust
     #![deny(warnings)]